Pocket Pet and Rabbit Vet Care in Staten Island

-While dogs and cats are the pets we most commonly see here at our practice in Staten Island, we also welcome exotic pets like rabbits, guinea pigs, and other pocket pets.
+While dogs and cats are the pets we most commonly see here at our animal hospital in Staten Island, we also welcome exotic pets like rabbits, guinea pigs, and other pocket pets.
 We appreciate the diversity of our patients, and are well-equipped to provide the appropriate treatments and recommendations for your pocket-sized friend.

 Due to their cute, cuddly appearance, it’s no wonder people like to keep rabbits as pets.
 They’re also quite sociable, so be sure to give them lots of attention.
 We like to see our rabbit patients at least once a year for a health check and to answer any questions you have.
 During their visit, we’ll address the following:

 Gerbils, hamsters, and guinea pigs are adorable, pint-sized critters we like to call “pocket pets.”
 Guinea pigs can live for about 4-8 years, and hamsters, gerbils, and mice only live about 2-3 years, so it’s best if we see them for their checkups twice a year.
 Pocket pets may be small, but they need adequate care and attention from a veterinarian just as much as any other pet.

 It’s important to handle your pocket pet every day to keep them socialized, and to check for any lumps and bumps or other abnormalities.
 Pocket pets are sensitive to heat and cold, so make sure to keep their environment at room temperature.
 Pocket pet care topics we will discuss with you during your appointment include:

 - Diet (guinea pigs require a pellet diet but can have certain fruits and vegetables*)

 - Vitamin supplements

 *Freshly-washed lettuce, broccoli, carrots, pea pods, apples, pears, oranges, strawberries, papaya, and blueberries make wonderful treats for your pocket-sized companion